gasolin/webby/README.md

 * `Search providers` are exposed as default verbs. (ex: user could use `wikipedia <keyword>`/`w <keyword>` to search wikipedia directly)

 User is able to found what she needs quickly through keyboard and tags:
-* key in to get instant results from several resources, or
+* key in on input field to get instant results from several resources ** the tag field will show correspondent action tags ** the suggestion field will show available suggestions
-* Tap verb tag then select from the list, or
+* Tap verb tag will further scoping the selections
 * key in to filter verb tags, use space to match `verb + noun` pattern

 ## Rules